gohkhoonhiang/sidekiq_adhoc_job/README.md

 ```

 Note: There is no UI validation for the input, as the class inspector will not be able to infer what are the fields in the rest arguments list.

+### Require Confirmation

+If the `require_confirm_worker_names` option is configured with the worker class name of the job you want to run, it will prompt for confirmation.
+By clicking `OK`, the job will be scheduled to run; otherwise, it will not run.
+This helps to prevent accidentally running a critical job when not meant to be.